 - Provide Google Merchant with daily data feed updates: Google Shopping is dynamic and the landscape changes constantly.
 Ensure that your price and availability is regularly updated which enables you a better advertising.

-- Automated promotions: for these type of listings, you can add the necessary data eligible, though you do not control these.
+- Automated promotions: for these types of listings, you can add the necessary data eligible, though you do not control these.
 Automated promotions data can help to add additional promotions.

 - Add a promotions data feed: you will gain a competitive or equal advantage by adding a promotions data feed.
 It will increase your CTR (click-through-rate) as customers like promotions.
 If your competitors are already promoting, then this is important for you.

 - Check regular basis and make sure there are no errors or warnings: once you log in to Google Merchant Center and click on your data feed, you will see warnings and errors if available.
-The regular checking is a good practice to reduce the number of errors.
+Regular checking is a good practice to reduce the number of errors.

 - Equity: beginner merchants ignore the listing of variants and more likely to publish the main products.
 The chances of a click are higher for including variants, as it allows to gain more equity.